Popular Products

 • Repeat this 8-12 times more, you will find as time goes by you can build up the amount of repetitions you can do.

-NEVER be tempted to do your pelvic floor exercises when on the toilet urinating as stopping the flow mid-stream could lead to the bladder not being completely emptied and urinary tract infections being contracted.
+NEVER be tempted to do your pelvic floor exercises when on the toilet urinating, as stopping the flow mid-stream could lead to the bladder not being completely emptied and urinary tract infections being contracted.

-For more pelvic floor exercises talk to your midwife or GP as they’ll be able to tailor exercises based on your needs.
+For more pelvic floor exercises talk to your Midwife or GP as they’ll be able to tailor exercises based on your needs.

 Stay up to date